Gizmotronn/phaser/_posts/2019-06-12-star-sailors.md

 On the 23rd of December, 2018 (funnily enough, it was the 3rd ACORD Birthday) I touched down in New York at the JFK International airport.
 On the 2nd of January (2019), I touched down in Orlando.
 We spent 3 days at Universal Studios and my mum and I went to Disneyworld.

 When my dad and I were having dinner at the hotel one night, I raised the topic of the book again, since he’d given me a few ideas originally.
 We came up with a cross-between of soccer and handball with jetpacks.
 This is all subject to change, so keep an eye out for the post about space ball which is coming out soon.

+# Star Sailors
+Star Sailors is a novella that I'm writing.
+Based a little on Star Wars, I have plans to turn it into a game series as well as part of Stellarios.
+I'm currently writing it on Gitlab - you should check it out in my [portfolio](http:/irisdroidology.github.io/opus/#portfolio).

+<button name="button" onclick="http:/irisdroidology.github.io/opus/#portfolio">My Code Portfolio</button>